The Ultimate Travel Guide to Valencia, Spain

 For a greater variety of Valenciana cuisine, make you way to Taperia Hispania Cortes Valencianas in Avd.
 Corts Valecianes 26.

-Tapas, paellas, wine and much more for reasonable prices.
+Tapas, paellas, wine, and much more for reasonable prices.

 Venture into Chinatown, more precisely to the restaurant Min Dou in Carrer de Pelai.

-Excellent Chinese dishes, kid-friendly restaurant and stuff that speak no English and very bad Spanish!
+Excellent Chinese dishes, kid-friendly restaurant, and stuff that speak no English and very bad Spanish!
 Never mind, just point, enjoy the atmosphere and an unexpected exotic experience in a Spanish city.

 Things to do and see

 The river Turia once flew through Valencia, but after a devastating flood in the 1960s, it was diverted around the city.
-The obsolete river bed, however, was put to good use and transformed into a 9km long stretch of gardens, parks, recreation facilities, bike and pedestrian paths, a football stadium and ending at the City of Art and Science.
+The obsolete river bed, however, was put to good use and transformed into a 9km long stretch of gardens, parks, recreation facilities, bike and pedestrian paths, a football stadium, and ending at the City of Art and Science.

-If you have arrived in Valencia by train you are already in a work of art.
+If you have arrived in Valencia by train, you are already in a work of art.
 Estacion del Note is a great example of art nouveau architecture with walls and pillars covered in the typical Valencia ceramic tiles as well as murals showing scenes of county life, orange harvest, and traditional clothes.

-Valencia’s cathedral, best seen from a boat trip on the river Turia, was built between the 13th and 15th century with baroque and renaissance elements on the façade.
+Valencia’s cathedral, best seen from a boat trip on the river Turia, was built between the 13th and 15th centuries with baroque and renaissance elements on the façade.
 To admire a World Heritage Site, make your way to the Lonja, the medieval silk exchange market when the silk industry was thriving in Valencia.

 Who can resist a market?
-Visit one of Europe’s biggest Art Nouveau covered markets, the colorful Mercat Central.
+Visit one of Europe’s biggest Art Nouveau-covered markets, the colorful Mercat Central.
 Stroll along stall after stall of delicious produce and sample or have a snack in any of the many bars inside the market.

-Valencia’s most popular festival is the ‘fallas’, a parade of papier mache figures, mounted on floats, fireworks, firecrackers, dancing and drinking for several days which takes place each year in March.
-The festival ends with a huge bonfire, burning the dolls, called ninots, but some are pardoned and can be seen in the Museum of Fallas, if you happen to visit outside the festival.
+Valencia’s most popular festival is the ‘fallas’, a parade of papier mache figures mounted on floats, fireworks, firecrackers, dancing, and drinking for several days, which takes place each year in March.
+The festival ends with a huge bonfire, burning the dolls, called ninots, but some are pardoned and can be seen in the Museum of Fallas if you happen to visit outside the festival.

-Currency, language etc
+Currency, language, etc